alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 Thank you for your comments and questions!
-We start by summarizing our responses to some high-level concerns, and then discuss all reviewer questions in detail after the fold.
+We begin by summarizing our responses to some high-level concerns, then discuss all reviewer questions in detail after the fold.

 ## Reviewer A asks us to clarify the novelty of our paper (Q1).

-The first novel contribution is our identification of previously unrecognized sources of inefficiency in PBT: DSL abstraction overhead and sampling costs.
+Our first novel contribution is our identification of previously unrecognized sources of inefficiency in PBT: DSL abstraction overhead and sampling costs.
 Prior work on speeding up PBT has never targeted these.
-Indeed, even production-grade PBT libraries like Base_quickcheck are optimized for performance using imperative language features yet retain monadic combinators and expensive randomness.
+Indeed, even production-grade PBT libraries like Base_quickcheck, which are optimized for performance using imperative language features, retain monadic combinators and expensive randomness.

 Our second source of novelty is the application of staging to PBT